satishborkar/api-crud/README.md

-# CRUD application with CRUD.
+# CRUD application with API.
 Sample JavaScript application for consuming third party API's for data